xabajian/AP_Solar/README.md

 `0_hudcrosswalk.do`: Creates our crosswalk between zip codes and counties.
 This is needed to map system-level installations into counties (our unit of analysis) in the main text.
 The procedure to deal with zip codes that overlay multiple counties is described in detail in the script.

-`0_read_ACS_income.do`: read in county-level average household income levels for the years 2010-2018 from underlying data tables from the ACS.
+`0_read_ACS_income.do`: Reads in county-level average household income levels for the years 2010-2018 from underlying data tables from the ACS.

-`0_read_BB_2022_damages.do`: reads in Borenstein and Bushnell (2022) estimates for the marginal external costs and marginal carbon emissions that result from marginal electricity demand changes at the county level
+`0_read_BB_2022_damages.do`: Reads in Borenstein and Bushnell (2022) estimates for the marginal external costs and marginal carbon emissions that result from marginal electricity demand changes at the county level

-`0_state_lat_lon_pairs.do`: creates population-weighted state-level latitude-longitude centroids from census-tract level data.
+`0_state_lat_lon_pairs.do`: Creates population-weighted state-level latitude-longitude centroids from census-tract level data.

 ## Section 1